Trichome: Aerial surface hairs

 Trichomes on plants are epidermal outgrowths of various kinds.
 The terms emergences or prickles refer to outgrowths that involve more than the epidermis.
 This distinction is not always easily applied (see Wait-a-minute tree).
 Also, there are nontrichomatous epidermal cells that protrude from the surface, such as root hairs.

 A common type of trichome is a hair.
 Plant hairs may be unicellular or multicellular, and branched or unbranched.
 Multicellular hairs may have one or several layers of cells.
 Branched hairs can be dendritic (tree-like) as in kangaroo paw (Anigozanthos), tufted, or stellate (star-shaped), as in Arabidopsis thaliana.

 Another common type of trichome is the scale or peltate hair, that has a plate or shield-shaped cluster of cells attached directly to the surface or borne on a stalk of some kind.
 Common examples are the leaf scales of bromeliads such as the pineapple, Rhododendron and sea buckthorn (Hippophae rhamnoides).

 Any of the various types of hairs may be glandular, producing some kind of secretion, such as the essential oils produced by mints and many other members of the family Lamiaceae.

+Botanical terms for trichome texture

 Many terms are used to describe the surface appearance of plant organs, such as stems and leaves, referring to the presence, form and appearance of trichomes.
 Examples include: